 This forced the organization to stick to the agreed-upon requirements set out at the beginning of the project and NEVER make changes or additions to the plan along the way else those changes/additions be the cause for a release delay.
 Because waterfall prioritized bringing an entire product to market, it could require a year or more to complete a release.

-Agile methods break development down into smaller, shorter increments of development in which all of the phases in waterfall are completed, but on a MUCH smaller and more frequent basis.
+Agile methods break development down into smaller, shorter increments of development.
+All of the phases in the waterfall are completed, but on a MUCH smaller and more frequent basis.
 Under the most common version of agile development, called “Scrum”, product increments are anywhere from a week to four weeks and, in my experience, two weeks seems most common.
-During that short interval, a small set of features are designed, built, tested and released such that, at the end of EVERY increment – called a “sprint” – those features built in the sprint can be released.
+During that short interval, the team designs, builds, tests, and releases a small set of features so that, at the end of EVERY increment – referred to as a “sprint” – they can release the features developed during the sprint.

 This created a shorter delay between the identification of a need and delivery of functionality intended to address the need.
 The result:

 - Ability to improve features more quickly by listening to customers after they use a feature and incorporating improvements into subsequent sprints in an effort to optimize the customer experience;

 - Ability to release individual features without necessarily having to wait for a complete software release.

 Under the waterfall model, an architect and designer spend months creating a detailed plan for the house.
 This plan includes everything from flooring to countertops to paint colors.
 Then, the contractor begins building the house.
 It takes a year or more before you finally get to see it for the first time.
 But what if six months into the build, you discover you’re pregnant and should have added another bedroom?
 Should you have to wait until the house is finished and then build an addition?
 Or what if you decide that the shade of paint doesn’t quite look right?
 Shouldn’t you say something after the painters finish the first room instead of after they paint all the rooms?